 The main character from Sex and the City, Carrie Bradshaw was loosely based off creator Candace Bushnell.
 Bushnell wrote the original column for the same name.
 Her subjects spoke of sexuality and of what it was like to be a woman during a time when the glass ceiling prevented women from succeeding in a mans world.
 The Sex and the City column then shortly became a book, which landed Bushnell a opportunity to turn her experiences into a show on HBO.
 The four female characters Carrie, Miranda, Charlotte and Samantha each symbolically represent a specific type of female stereotype and classification.
 Though the three other character stay true to their stereotypes Carrie the main character is a a collaboration of all three and is said to be like every woman.
 Carrie falls in and out of love, and has an obsession with shoes that she can not afford.
-She writes about her experiences and uses her heart as basis for material.
+She writes about her experiences and uses her heart as basis for

 Carrie is an important part of Style, because her wardrobe on the show has created a